ME-ICA/tedana/docs/approach.rst

 A simple line can then be fit to the transformed data with linear regression.
-For the sake of this introduction, we can assume that the example voxel has good signal in all five echoes (i.e., the adaptive mask has a value of 5 at this voxel), so the line is fit to all available data.
+For the sake of this introduction, we can assume that the example voxel has good signal in all eight echoes (i.e., the adaptive mask has a value of 8 at this voxel), so the line is fit to all available data.

 .. note::